Last updated on

 The treehouse is close to a little village called Kuaotunu.
 We went down there on our first night and were greeted by an incredible sunset.
 There’s a brilliant wood-fired pizza restaurant down there and, as if the whole thing couldn’t get better, they were playing our favourite band, Edward Sharpe and the Magnetic Zeroes, as we walked in.

 While staying at the treehouse, we also explored a couple of the Coromandel’s most famous attractions, Cathedral Cove and Hot Water Beach, which were less than 30 minutes drive from the treehouse.
 If you’ve never heard of it, the Hot Water Beach is an amazing natural phenomenon – a beach on top of a hot spring where you can dig your own private hot pool.
 It is ridiculously popular, so push aside any notions of privacy, but even with the crowds, it’s worth experiencing and a lot of fun.
 But be careful – the water can be scalding in places!
+This post has lots of other options for things to do in the Coromandel.

 But most of all, we loved just hanging out in our treehouse, and soaking in that gorgeous view.